SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-27-rant-on-why-most-sales-prospecting-and-marketing-suck.md

 Many B2B companies are stuffy and boring.
 Bigger companies are too afraid to take chances because what they’ve done so far has been successful.
 The thing is, if something is too challenging, it usually means it’s the right thing to do.

 Send a prospect a song if you are trying to woo them.
-Make a Vidyard video that mostly about your prospect instead of your product.
+Make a prospecting video that mostly about your prospect instead of your product.
 Open up a cold call telling your prospect about something that made you think of them that doesn’t relate to your product.
 Write clever copy in your cold email that will make them know you aren’t just an average Joe.
 Show your passion for your product or service you are selling, without being salesy.
 Inspire!

 That’s dialing your prospecting to 11.